 That handy pincer grip is just one of the fine motor skills babies are expected to develop during their first year.

 “People usually think of fine motor skills as the things a baby can do with his hands, but they are really broader than that,” says Joyce Magill-Evans, professor of occupational therapy at the University of Alberta.
 “Fine motor skills allow our eyes to track objects, and our lips and tongues to form sounds and manage food.”
-What you need to know about baby's first milestones

 A young baby, for example, won’t have the ability to transfer solid food from the front of his mouth to the back where it can be swallowed.
 Spoon in a taste of mashed banana, and he’ll just push it back out with his tongue.
 By six months or so, however, most babies can use their tongues to help them swallow the food.